 Proof: By the definition of convex function, we have for any

 The case for strict convexity is simply replacing the above by .

-The second asserts that slope should always increases.
+The second asserts that the slope should always increase.

 Lemma 2 If where is any connected set in ,i.e., an interval which can be half open half closed or open or closed.
 The for any , we have

 Proof: This is just a twist of algebra.